griffithlab/fusion_review/README.md

 ## Local setup

 ### First create a working directory on your local system
-The following directory on the local system will contain: (a) a git repository for the WDL workflows, including the immuno worflow, (b) a git repository for tools that help provision and manage our workflow runs on the cloud.
+The following directory on the local system will contain the RNA results from the immuno pipeline that will enable you to run the fusion filtering script.

 ```bash
 mkdir -p $WORKING_BASE